Panny Nikas

 Panagiotis "Panny" Nikas (born 27 July 1988) is an Australian former soccer player.
 He is most notable for playing for A-League clubs Central Coast Mariners FC and North Queensland Fury FC.
+He is currently head coach of Bankstown City.

 Nikas also represented Australia in beach soccer in 2013.

 Nikas is a two time winner of the National Premier Leagues NSW with Sutherland Sharks FC (2009) and Sydney United 58 (2016) and the Waratah Cup (2015, 2016).
 He was also National Premier Leagues NSW Player of the Season in 2013 and the Central Coast Mariners Youth Player of the Season in 2010.

 Club career

 Penrith Nepean United

 Whilst at the club during 2008, Nikas played 13 games scoring 3 goals.

 Sutherland Sharks

 In 2009, he signed a contract with Sutherland Sharks.
 Playing 25 games and scoring 14 times.

 Whilst playing for the Sutherland Sharks, Nikas was selected in the TeleChoice.
 He also trained in the 2000 2009 NSW Premier League season All-Star team.